Santerias/schoolsoft-api/README.md

 # Schoolsoft API

-Usage:
+Python API wrapper for undocumented Schoolsoft REST API

+## Usage

-Create .env file in root and use this template:
+Create `.env` file in root and use this template:

 ```
 USER = user.name
 PASS = mypassword